 Val also advised on the successful HLF grant application and researched and wrote the script for the new Havering Museum in 2008/10.
 She has also created the first ever museum in a supermarket, for Sainsbury’s new Hertford store – The Brewery Story opened in the summer of 2012.

-With the supported of an expert steering group, Val devised the new interpretative scheme for Hogarth’s House.
+With the support of an expert steering group, Val devised the new interpretative scheme for Hogarth’s House.
 This uses a local history rather than an art history approach to set the artist’s home into a Chiswick and London history context and people it with Hogarth’s friends and family as well as other past residents.
 The House re-opened in November 2011 and visitors are enthusiastic about this new approach.
 Her book on the history and occupants of Hogarth’s House was published in 2012.
 Val was awarded the MBE in the 2014 Queen’s Birthday Honours for her work with Hogarth’s House.

 Advice to the Theatres Trust on the interpretation of Normansfield Hospital Theatre